brevans/srt_converter/README.md

 4. Partner ID
 5. Disengager ID
 6. Bouts Of Smacking: a number
-7. Face off: either either FO, CH or NA
+7. Face off: either FO, CH or NA
 8. Other notes